 5. Thriving Arts & Culture

-Okay, it’s true: most suburban areas across America probably aren’t very renowned for their eclectic, colorful cultures.
-But Sandy Springs is no ordinary suburban area mainly because, well, even though it exists on the fringes of one of the country’s biggest cities, it’s not actually a suburb; it’s a city.
+Okay, it’s true: most suburban areas across America probably aren’t very renowned for their eclectic, colorful cultures, but Sandy Springs is no ordinary suburban area.
+Even though it exists on the fringes of one of the country’s biggest cities, it’s not actually a suburb; it’s a city.
 (Remember the little history lesson in #1?)
 And sure, Sandy Springs is a young city, but it’s perhaps this youthful energy that gives it so much pizzaz.

 Take a trip to the new pulsating heart of the city at City Springs, and you’ll see firsthand a 14-acre civic and cultural center that’s home to City Hall, the Sandy Springs Performing Arts Center, the Conference Center at City Springs, retail and residential spaces, and an exterior with bubbling fountains and a sprawling grassy lawn.